slavo3dev/python_100_exercises/README.md

 ## Always put non default parameters first followed by default ones.

 ## A function is called using bracket notation () .

+## indent=4  will create 4 white spaces to indent the different levels of the dictionary items and sort_keys=True  tells Python to preserve the order of the dictionary thrown in the file.